nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 * Application Domain manifest - :file:`app_envelope.yaml.jinja2`
 * Radio Domain manifest - :file:`rad_envelope.yaml.jinja2`

-The destination directory for these :file:`jinja2` file templates can be changed by setting the :kconfig:option:`CONFIG_SUIT_ENVELOPE_EDITABLE_TEMPLATES_LOCATION` Kconfig option.
+The destination directory for these :file:`jinja2` file templates can be changed by setting the :kconfig:option:`SB_CONFIG_SUIT_ENVELOPE_EDITABLE_TEMPLATES_LOCATION` Kconfig option.

 .. note::
    The Radio Domain manifest template is available only for the Bluetooth® Low Energy version of the ``nrf54h_suit_sample``, not the UART version.